Crate Racin’ USA Weekly Late Model Rules

 ATVs/UTVs will be allowed at the facility, with the following limitations:

 a.
-Outlaw Speedway has the right to refuse any ATV/RTV at the gate.
+Mitchell's Motorplex had the right to refuse any ATV/RTV at the gate.
 If it is lifted with mud

 tires that we think will tear up our roads or damage our grounds, it will not be let in.